The Widow’s Boyfriend~E.V Seymour

 Author Bio

-Killian Wolf is a Miami, Florida native who enjoys pirates, rum, and skulls as much as she loves writing about dark magick and sorcerers.
-She holds a Bachelor of Arts degree in Cultural Anthropology and Sociology and a Master of Science in Environmental Archaeology and Palaeoeconomy.
+Killian Wolf is a Miami native with a passion for pirates, rum, skulls, and weaving tales of dark magick and sorcerers.
+She holds a Bachelor of Arts in Cultural Anthropology and Sociology, along with a Master of Science in Environmental Archaeology and Palaeoeconomy.

-Killian writes books about obtaining magical powers, and stepping into other dimensions.
-She lives in England with her husband, a tornado of a cat, and the most timid snake you’d ever meet.
+Killian’s books delve into the pursuit of magical powers and the exploration of other dimensions.
+She now lives in England with her husband, a whirlwind of a cat, and the shyest snake you’ll ever meet.

 Thank you to ZooLoo’s Book Tours for offering me this chance to read a book I’d never thought to read before.